SteelCompendium/data-gen/Adventures/Bay of Blackbottom.md

 #### TACTICS

-The brawler attempts to [[Grab|grab]] the nearest noncombatant as a shield, leaving nearby heroes to deal with the raiders.
+The brawler attempts to [[Grab|grab]] the nearest noncombatant as a shield, leaving nearby heroes to deal with the [[Raider|raiders]].
 The scoundrel and their guards select the nearest hero and focus attacks on them, attempting to pick characters off one by one.
 The archers make ranged attacks from the back ranks, doing their best to stay out of melee.

-At the start of each round, if at least one gangplank is still up, a group of two raiders appears at the far end of a gangplank and prepares to board on their turn.
+At the start of each round, if at least one gangplank is still up, a group of two [[Raider|raiders]] appears at the far end of a gangplank and prepares to board on their turn.

 #### VILLAIN POWER